Entries will be accepted for the 2019 Michener Award until February 21, 2020.

 The Michener Award is presented for journalism that makes a significant impact on the public good.
 To be selected as a finalist, a news organization must be able to demonstrate that its entry achieved identifiable results.

-The Michener Awards Foundation provides two fellowships to encourage excellence in journalism that serves the public interest.
+The Michener Awards Foundation provides three fellowships to encourage excellence in journalism that serves the public interest.

 - 1. How many entries can I submit?